gongke-cn/ratjs/README.md

-# RatJs - an embedded JavaScript engine
+# RATJS - a small JavaScript engine

-RatJs is a small JavaScript engine written in C. You can use it to run JavaScript programs, or embed it into your program as a script engine
+RATJS is a small JavaScript engine written in C. You can use it to run JavaScript programs, or embed it into your program as a script engine

 ## Feature